WellDone/MoMo-Firmware/doc/80-MIB-Executive.md

 ## Required Features
 - **Asynchronous MIB callbacks** When a slave callback will take a long time, the callee can choose to return an ASYNC status code which is sent back to the caller.
 Processing the rest of the command takes place in mainline code and once the result is ready the mainline code calls an API function to send a master message to the original caller with the result in its body

+## Wire Protocol
+A fixed size packet of 25 bytes is used with a 4 byte header, 20 byte payload and 1 byte checksum.

 ## Packet Format
 Feature 					Return Status
 Command 					Checksum